andrasq/node-microrest/MANUAL.md

 Change Log
 ==========

+- 0.6.1 - let createHandler also accept onRequest and onError handlers plain, not in options
 - 0.6.0 - remove the broken `encoding`, let the app decode.
 Breaking: now returns Buffers.
           JSON serialize `null` objects instead of returning an empty string.
 - 0.5.2 - make `null` and `undefined` return empty response bodies